devleague/behavior-driven-shopping-list/README.md

 #### removeItemButtonClicked()

-create a `removeItemButtonClicked` function that accepts a single argument, idx.
+Create a `removeItemButtonClicked` function that accepts a single argument, idx.
-it will find a ShoppingListItem based on the idx passed in to the function.
+It will find a ShoppingListItem based on the idx passed in to the function.
-it will call the shopping_list instance's `removeItem` method, while passing in the found ShoppingListItem object as an argument. then, re-render the shopping list.
+It will call the shopping_list instance's `removeItem` method, while passing in the found ShoppingListItem object as an argument.
+Then, re-render the shopping list.

 commit and push your work.